Director of Parent Advocacy

 • Legally authorized to work in the U.S. without sponsorship

-• Proven ability to earn trust and guide sophisticated decision-making
+• Executive presence and communication skills to earn trust and guide sophisticated decision-making with affluent families

 Meet a successful candidate